-I talk a lot about subway tiles because they’re just so handy!
+Subway tiles will never go out of style.
 Honestly, if you’re looking for a way to instantly make your white kitchen look chic and finished, then you can’t go past these beauties.
 Use white grout, like in this picture, or grey grout (to create contrast) to suit your style.
 It’s simple yet effective.

 Keep it from getting messy with the same jars filled with labels and arranged in perfectly straight lines!

 Go all out with lighting by incorporating a striking design, like gorgeous silver-and-white pendant pieces.
 Opting for neutral colours mean the lights don’t steal the show from the rest of the room but tastefully add another layer of interest.

 Inject colour into your white kitchen with a fancy green cabinet piece.
 This is not only practical for all of your storage solutions, but it also serves as a focal point in your room.